My Products

 Deleted stage cannot be recovered.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. From the APIs list, click the API with the stage to delete.
+4. Click the API with the stage you want to delete from the API list.

-8. Enter the stage name to delete in the Delete popup window, and click [Delete].
+8. Enter the stage name you want to delete in the Delete popup and click [Delete].

 You can download the API deployed on the stage in Swagger JSON 2.0, Open API JSON 3.0, and Java SDK formats.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-6. Click the stage name to export from the Stage list.
+6. Click the stage name you want to export from the stage list.

-7. Click [Export] from the Details screen displayed on the right side of the Stage list.
+]** tab from the Details screen displayed on the right side of the stage list.

 • If Java SDK is selected, set additional items if necessary.

-Check the API deployment history of the stage, download the history, deploy previous version, or delete history.
+Check the API deployment history of the stage, download the history, deploy the previous version, or delete the history.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-7. Click [Deployment History] from the Details screen displayed on the right side of the Stage list.
+7. Click the [Deployment History] tab from the Details screen displayed on the right side of the stage list.

-• Export: download previous deployment in Swagger JSON 2.0 format
+• Export: Download the previous deployment in Swagger JSON 2.0 format.

-You can set the stage's API basic request throughput and request processing limit, and you can connect and manage the created Usage Plan in the Usage Plans menu.
+You can set the stage's API basic request rate and request quota, as well as connect and manage the created usage plan in the Usage Plans menu.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-7. Click the [Usage Plans] from the Details screen displayed on the right side of the Stage list.
+7. Click the [Usage Plans] tab from the Details screen displayed on the right side of the stage list.

-• Default usage plan: check and set request rate and request quota.
+• Default usage plan: Check and set the request rate and request quota.
 Click [Edit] to change settings.

-• Request quota: set daily and monthly API usage amount
+• Request quota: set daily and monthly API usage.

-• Usage amount is counted based on the start of a day/month.
+• Usage is counted based on the start of a day/month.

-• Usage amount is counted based on response codes of the endpoint.
+• Usage is counted based on the response code of the endpoint.

-• For more information about usage plans, see Usage Plans.
+• For more information on usage plans, see Usage plans.

 Check Document

-You can check the currently deployed API documentation on Stage.
+You can check the currently deployed API document on the stage.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-7. Click [Document] from the Details screen displayed on the right side of the Stage list.
+7. Click the [Document] tab from the Details screen displayed on the right side of the stage list.

 8. Check the content of the API document.